Luminar Technologies Inc. (NASDAQ:LAZR) Stock: Thought Concerns

-Northland Capital lowered the price target for the Luminar Technologies Inc. (NASDAQ:LAZR) stock from “an Outperform” to “a Market perform”.
-The rating was released on September 22, 2022, according to finviz.
-The research report from Credit Suisse has initiated the stock to Outperform, with a price target set at $22.
-The stock was initiated by SMBC Nikko, who disclosed in a research note on March 29, 2022, to Neutral and set the price objective to $16.
-In their research brief published February 01, 2022, Goldman analysts initiated the Luminar Technologies Inc. stock to Neutral with a price target of $14.
+Berenberg raised the price target for the Luminar Technologies Inc. (NASDAQ:LAZR) stock to “a Hold”.
+The rating was released on September 28, 2022, according to finviz.
+We previously noted in another research note published on September 22, 2022 by Northland Capital that downgraded the stock from an Outperform to a Market perform with a price target of $10 for LAZR stock.
+The research report from JP Morgan has initiated the stock to Overweight, with a price target set at $30.
+The stock was initiated by Credit Suisse, who disclosed in a research note on April 14, 2022, to Outperform and set the price objective to $22.
+In their research brief published March 29, 2022, SMBC Nikko analysts initiated the Luminar Technologies Inc. stock to Neutral with a price target of $16.

 Sponsored